menu

 • Encourage your team members to give you honest feedback

-They shouldn’t be afraid to voice their opinions – whether it’s about a few particular steps of the Agile transformation itself, or the style of management.
-Honesty, transparency and constructive criticism can only help make the process run more smoothly.
+They shouldn’t be afraid to voice their opinions – whether it’s about a few particular steps of the Agile transformation or the management style.

 • Be open to any suggestions

-Your C-level executives can come up with some good transformation ideas, as may your other team members — on both the junior and senior levels.
 Don’t be too quick to dismiss a suggestion just because it comes from someone with far less experience in this field.
 A breakthrough pitch can come from the most unexpected sources.

 • Create a common understanding